zhicheng1458/N-ditor/README.md

 ### Other control:

-- `L` key to import your level from a default file named "Untitled-1" within the level folder in this project.
+~~- `L` key to import your level from a default file named "Untitled-1" within the level folder in this project.~~ Disabled!
+There's now an UI for it.

-- `P` key to export your level to a default file named "Untitled-1" within the level folder in this project.
-Exporting will only track the items within the border in the editor.
+~~- `P` key to export your level to a default file named "Untitled-1" within the level folder in this project.
+Exporting will only track the items within the border in the editor.~~ Disabled!
+There's now an UI for it.

 - Use your mouse scroll key to zoom in and out.